 In the article Buxton explained that in 1905, when the league was founded, the progress and development of Virginia was impeded by sectional selfishness and independence.
 “The great Southwest (Virginia) was the big bad wolf of whom the other sections of the state, from a political and economic stand-point, stood in awe,” Buxton wrote.

 Since that time, the league has evolved into a voluntary nonprofit, nonpartisan organization created to improve local government in urban communities; an agency designed to promote the interest and welfare of municipalities through investigation, discussion and cooperative effort; an organization designed to promote closer relations between cities, towns and urban counties; a clearinghouse for information; a municipal consulting service; and a medium through which local officials of all cities, towns and urban counties can cooperate in improving municipal administration.
 Its primary mission throughout its history has been to serve as a legislative advocate for Virginia localities.

 Although the purpose of the league has been expressed in many different ways over time, its underlying missions and programs have remained constant.
 Among the important services provided over the years are representation of local governments before the General Assembly, training of newly elected local government officials, publication of a monthly magazine for members and provision of responsive member inquiry services.
-Since 1980, the league has provided self-insurance programs for public entities across Virginia.
-It continues to pride itself on its comprehensive service program.

 Over the years, the league has been well served by exceptional leaders and high quality staff.
 In return, residents of Virginia and local democracy have benefited greatly from the organization.
 Its success has been founded on the concept of local governments working together for the betterment of the lives of their citizens – finding new and better ways to deliver essential services and making sure that people have the governmental resources necessary to live safe and productive lives.